 If you formally accept an offer of a place to study at Nottingham College by returning a completed Offer Acceptance Form, you are agreeing to pay a deposit* of 60% of the course fees to secure your place, followed by the remainder of the fees in full on arrival.
 By signing the Offer Acceptance Form you are confirming that you understand that your enrolment cannot be completed without full payment of your course fees, and that generally course fees are non-refundable, and will only be refunded, in whole or in part, at the College’s discretion, in very exceptional circumstances which are beyond your control.

 When you enrol as a student of Nottingham College you agree to abide by College rules, attend all classes, provide up-to-date contact details (including next of kin information) and submit your passport on enrolment for copies to be taken and kept on file for the duration of your studies to enable the College to fulfil its obligations as a Sponsor under Tier 4 of the Points Based System for Student Visas.
 You understand that failure to comply with College rules, in terms of attendance or otherwise, will result in disciplinary action being taken against you by the College and may also result in you being reported to UK Visas & Immigration if you are in breach of Immigration Rules.
 Any disciplinary action may result in you being withdrawn from the College and your Student Visa being cancelled.

-A deposit of 60% of the first year course fees is required to secure your place at the College and for a CAS (Confirmation of Acceptance for Studies) or Visa Confirmation Letter to be issued.
+A deposit of 60% of the first year course fees is required to secure your place at the College and for a CAS (Confirmation of Acceptance for Studies) or Confirmation Letter for Visa Purposes to be issued.
 The deposit will only be refunded if you are unable to take up your course place for the following reasons: